Ahmadajami/task-manger/README.md

 - **Secure Storage:** Store sensitive data like tokens securely using `flutter_secure_storage`.
 - **Custom Page Transitions:** Smooth, animated page transitions for a polished user experience.
 - **Error Handling:** zoneGuarded Ready for any Crash Analytics.
 ---

+## 🧪 Testing
+- The app is currently under development, and testing is still in progress.
+We are using the Mockito package to mock dependencies and test the app's components effectively.
+- **Mockito** is being used for mocking services, network calls, and data repositories.
+- **Currently**, tests are being developed for core features such as task management, API integration, and state management.
+---
 ## 🛠️ Technologies Used

 - **Flutter Bloc:** For state management, ensuring a reactive and scalable approach.